 In all this Job did not sin with his lips.

 Job’s Three Friends

-11 Now when Job’s three friends heard of all this trouble that had come on him, they each came from his own place: Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite; and they made an appointment together to come to sympathize with him and to comfort him.
-12 When they looked up from a distance, and did not recognize him, they raised their voices, and wept; and they each tore his robe, and sprinkled dust on their heads toward the sky.
+11 Now when Job’s three friends heard of all this trouble that had come on him, they each came from his own place: Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite.
+They made an appointment together to come to sympathize with him and to comfort him.
+12 When they looked up from a distance and did not recognize him, they raised their voices and wept, and they each tore his robe and sprinkled dust toward the sky, over their heads.

 13 So they sat down with him on the ground seven days and seven nights, and no one spoke a word to him, for they saw that his grief was very great.